Pattern Matching with Tartan and Plaid Fabrics

 I’ve pre-washed the fabric and pressed it.

-There’s around 2% shrinkage along both the wrap and weft so pre-washing is a necessary process before cutting out.
+There’s around 2% shrinkage along both the warp and weft so pre-washing is a necessary process before cutting out.

 Before pre-washing I always overlock (serge) the raw edges of the fabric to avoid excess fraying in the machine.